-Well before becoming a summer camp, Hidden Valley’s secluded 350+ acres supported family farms similar to those still common to northern New England.
-Old-timers passing through tell us stories about their childhood walks to and from school, picking up fresh milk on the front steps of our farmhouse on the way home.
+Colonists arrived about 400 years ago and violently displaced the native people.
+They created towns and farms in the areas they cleared, including those in mid-coast Maine.
+Hidden Valley’s secluded 350+ acres supported homesteads similar to those still common to northern New England.
+"Old-timers" passing through tell us stories about their childhood walks to and from school, picking up fresh milk on the front steps of our farmhouse on the way home.

 In 1948, Hidden Valley started out as a work and farm camp for twelve teenaged campers.
 This small group and their directors (and the founders of Hidden Valley) Hal and Dean Tiffany, converted a manure filled dairy barn into living and eating space.
 This Red Barn later became our first dining hall and is now a community center with a library, fireplace, video studio and game area.